Audit Committee

 9.38 reviewing the management letter and managements response to the auditors findings and recommendations.

-10.2 In exercising its responsibilities, the Committee will have the right to request TMW Directors to take action or provide information and documentation from time to time such as it shall determine.
+10.5 In exercising its responsibilities, the Committee shall have the right to request TMW Directors to take action or provide information and documentation from time to time such as it shall determine.

 11. Reporting responsibilities